faun/dotfiles/README.md

 ##### Shell config

-Add any addtional configuration settings to `~/.local.sh` and these will be sourced at login.
+Add any additional configuration settings to `~/.local.sh` and these will be sourced at login.

-Things that can be added to this file include custom aliases, configuration settings, private evironment variables, paths, etc.
+Things that can be added to this file include custom aliases, configuration settings, private environment variables, paths, etc.

-###Change shell to latest zsh
+### Change shell to latest Zsh

     brew install zsh

-Add homebrew zsh to /etc/shells
+Add Homebrew Zsh to /etc/shells

     echo "/usr/local/bin/zsh" >> /etc/shells

-Set homebrew zsh as your default user
+Set Homebrew Zsh as your default user

     sudo chsh -s /usr/local/bin/zsh $(whoami)

-Fix an apple mis-configuration for zsh
+Fix an apple mis-configuration for Zsh

     sudo mv -i /etc/zshenv /etc/zprofile